 Before I drove to México earlier this month, I searched online to see if I would be able to listen to Sirius XM in México.
-I guess not many people with satellite radio travel to México and then post whether or not Sirius XM will work in México because I found exactly zero results.
-Well, I am now posting that I went to México and I was able to listen to Sirius XM in México while I drove all the way to México City.
-There were some bad reception areas, but overall the quality was very good.
+I guess few people with satellite radio travel to México and then post whether Sirius XM will work in México because I found exactly zero results.
+Well, I am now posting that I went to México, and I was able to listen to Sirius XM in México while I drove all the way to México City.
+There were some bad reception areas, but overall, the quality was incredibly good.
 This certainly made my driving experience much more enjoyable.
 So, now you know, in case you ever want to drive to México City and want to listen to Sirius XM down México way.

 My sons are now driving.
 They now have their driver’s license at age seventeen because they took driver’s ed.
 At first, they were enthusiastic about driving, but now that they have been driving awhile, the excitement has worn off.
 Especially since the car wouldn’t start up twice and I had to help them get it running again.
 I told them that part of driving also involves having car problems and getting stranded far away from home.
 They told me that driving wasn’t much fun anymore.

 I remember when I first learned to drive.
 I took driver’s ed in high school Indiana, but I couldn’t get my license mailed to me because I had moved back home to Chicago, Illinois.
 So, I didn’t drive until I was eighteen and I had bought my own car.
 Not that I’m complaining.
 I always enjoyed walking and taking public transportation when I was in high school.